Photo by Innerbody Research

 Hims offers prescription valacyclovir for the management of oral and genital herpes.
 You can get just a few pills shipped to you at a time, with the intention to use them episodically (a typical regimen), or you can get a daily prescription to take prophylactically.
 At this time, the prices and available doses from Roman are superior to Hims.

 The online weight loss industry is booming, with GLP-1 receptor agonists like Ozempic, Wegovy, and Mounjaro taking the fight against obesity by storm.
-Hims offers access to these drugs but doesn’t work with insurance companies, so you will likely pay full retail prices, which can cost over $1,000/month.
+Hims offers access to these drugs but doesn’t work with insurance companies, so you’ll likely pay full retail prices, which can cost over $1,000/month.

 We alluded earlier to some of Hims’ chief competitors, and one of those — Roman — also offers ED medications.
 That makes it a viable alternative to both BlueChew and Hims, at least until you start comparing prices.
 At every turn, Roman has higher prices.
-It also has just one formula for a chewable in its catalog, which contains 55mg of sildenafil and 22mg of tadalafil.
-This is an even more intense dose than the 11mg of tadalafil in Hims’ chews, making it a product only suitable for men who’ve tried just about every dose up to that point.
+It also has just one multitherapy formula in its catalog, which contains 55mg of sildenafil and 22mg of tadalafil.
+This is an even more rigid approach than the multitherapies from BlueChew or Hims, making it a less suitable place to start for most men.

 In addition to Rocket Rx and Roman, there are a few other noteworthy alternatives: